mehulagg/gitlab/doc/update/README.md

 ## Version specific upgrading instructions

+### 13.5.0

+The path for the Workhorse socket changed in 13.5.
+If you have created a custom socket path you will need to reconfigure this to ...
+If you are using the SELinux distribution of GitLab with the default location for the Workhorse socket, run a `gitlab-ctl reconfigure` to automatically move the workhorse socket to the new location.

 ### 13.3.0

 The recommended Git version is Git v2.28.
 The minimum required version of Git